 Knowledge base definition

-A knowledge base is a centralized self-service collection where the information about a product, service, specific topics, or the company as a whole is stored, organized, and shared.
+A knowledge base is a centralized self-service repository where the information about a product, service, specific topics, or the company as a whole is stored, organized, and shared.

+And not only topics are important.
 The more intuitive and user-friendly it is, the better value your customers can get.
-If built right, a resource center helps clients find their burning questions without reaching out to a customer service agent.
-People can learn anything about the company’s products or services just by reading insightful articles.
+If built right, a resource center helps people find their burning questions without reaching out to a customer service agent.
+They can learn anything about the company’s products or services just by reading insightful articles.

 Two main types of knowledge bases

 A little off-topic for clarity.
 According to their functionality, there are two knowledge base types:

 - Internal: a library of guidelines, instructions, practices, onboarding materials, policies, and rules for employees.
 Such help centers describe the company’s product and explain how to manage, maintain, develop, offer, sell, and service it.

 - External: a collection of the most common use cases, FAQs, walkthroughs, release notes, and other important materials that customers might need while using the product or shopping.
 It matters how you pile, structure, and manage the information.

 We will focus more on the latter because it is the external knowledge base that is all about customer service.
 But we have one more thing to clarify.

 FAQ vs Knowledge base confrontation is as old as the world.
 These two tools are often compared because they are both about answering customer questions.
 But there are actually more differences than similarities.